medmonds19/latin102portfolio/translation2.md

 4.Identify the form of sagittis.
 Why does Hyginus use this case?

-- dative plural feminine
+- dative❌ plural feminine
 - dative to express possession

 5.Identify the form of moriens.

-- moriens is present active pariticple of morior
+- moriens is present active pariticple of morior  **Gender, case?**

 6.Identify felle.
 Why does Hyginus use this case?

 - felle is neuter ablative
-- ablative is the "do it all" case
+- ablative is the "do it all" case ❌

 7.Identify the form of tinctas.